polinaSharabarina/juice-docs/docs/juice/pro-users/setup/systerm-reqs.md

     :::

-## Agent Device Prerequisites for GPU Hostings
+## Agent Device Prerequisites for GPU Hosting

 On all platforms an NVIDIA GPU with an installed driver version 535 or greater, and a CUDA driver version 12.2 through to 12.7.